Acronyms and Command-Line Tool Quick Table

 AcronymMeaningFast association

-ACLAccess control listPermit or deny traffic
+ACLAccess Control ListPermit or deny traffic

-ARPAddress Resolution ProtocolIPv4-to-MAC mapping on a local network
+ARPAddress Resolution ProtocolIPv4-to-MAC on the local segment

-BGPBorder Gateway ProtocolInternet and external routing
+BGPBorder Gateway ProtocolInternet/external routing (path-vector)

 CIDRClassless Inter-Domain RoutingPrefix notation such as /24

-DHCPDynamic Host Configuration ProtocolAutomatic IP address assignment
+DHCPDynamic Host Configuration ProtocolAutomatic IP assignment

 DNSDomain Name SystemNames to IP addresses